 Security forces arbitrarily arrested at least 11 journalists for their work or critical views.
 At least 26 journalists remained arbitrarily detained following convictions or pending investigations into accusations of “spreading false news”, “misusing social media” and/or “terrorism”.

-Authorities continued to block at least 600 news, human rights and other websites, according to rights groups.
+At least 600 news, human rights and other websites remained blocked, according to rights groups.

-Authorities arbitrarily added 408 people, including activists and opposition politicians, to the “list of terrorists”, effectively banning them from engaging in civic or political work and travelling abroad for five years.
-In November, the Supreme Administrative Court upheld a decision to disbar six lawyers on the “list of terrorists”.
+Authorities added 620 people, including detained journalists and opposition politicians, to their “list of terrorists” without due process, effectively banning them from engaging in civic or political work or travelling abroad for five years.

 Arbitrary detention and unfair trials

-Courts, including terrorism circuits of criminal courts and emergency courts, handed down death sentences after grossly unfair trials.
+The courts, including terrorism-circuits of criminal courts and emergency courts, handed down death sentences after unfair mass trials.

 Sexual and gender-based discrimination and violence

-Authorities carried out forced evictions in informal settlements and arbitrarily detained dozens of people for protesting against home demolitions.
+The authorities continued to carry out forced evictions in informal settlements and arbitrarily arrested dozens of people for protesting against demolition of their homes.